wttech/Slice/README.md

 ## Features
 ### Separation of concerns
-No more business logic in your view (JSP, Sightly scripts) - business logic's place is in Java classes and Slice knows it!
+No more business logic in your view (JSP, [HTL](https://docs.adobe.com/docs/en/htl/overview.html) scripts) - business logic's place is in Java classes and Slice knows it!

-**Slice loves Sightly**.
-Sightly loves Slice.
-Both are perfect match.
+**Slice loves HTL**.
+HTL loves Slice.
+They go together like strawberries and cream!
 Seamless integration you will love:
 ```html
 <div data-sly-use.model="com.example.components.text.TextModel">
     <p>${model.text}<p>
 </div>
 ```

-**JSPs made clean and tidy** - no more these ugly scriptlets.
+**JSPs made clean and tidy** - no more ugly scriptlets.
 ```jsp
 <slice:lookup var="model" type="<%=com.example.components.text.TextModel%>" />
 <p>${model.text}</p>
 ```

-**Reusable Java models** which expose data for your view - note same model can be used for Sightly and JSP components - one model to feed them all!
+**Reusable Java models** which expose data for your view - note that the same model can be used by HTL and JSP components - one model to feed them all!
 ```java
 @SliceResource
 public class TextModel {